The Night of the Hunter

-The Night of the Hunter is a 1955 American horror thriller film directed by Charles Laughton and starring Robert Mitchum, Shelley Winters and Lillian Gish.
-The screenplay by James Agee was based on the 1953 novel of the same name by Davis Grubb.
+The Night of the Hunter is a 1955 American Southern Gothic horror-thriller film directed by Charles Laughton in his sole feature film directorial credit, and starring Robert Mitchum, Shelley Winters and Lillian Gish.
+The screenplay by James Agee is adapted from Davis Grubb's 1953 novel.
 The plot is about Preacher Harry Powell (Mitchum), a serial killer who poses as a preacher and pursues two children in an attempt to get his hands on $10,000 of stolen cash hidden by their late father.

 The novel and film draw on the true story of Harry Powers, who was hanged in 1932 for the murder of two widows and three children in Clarksburg, West Virginia.
 The film's lyrical and expressionistic style, borrowing techniques from silent film, sets it apart from other Hollywood films of the 1940s and 1950s, and it has influenced such later directors as Rainer Werner Fassbinder, Robert Altman, Spike Lee, Martin Scorsese, the Coen brothers, and Guillermo del Toro.

 The Night of the Hunter premiered on July 26, 1955, in Des Moines, Iowa, to negative reviews.
 It became the only directorial feature of Laughton.
-Over the years, the film has been positively reevaluated and is considered one of the greatest films ever made.
-It was selected for preservation in the United States National Film Registry in 1992.
+Over the years, the film has been positively reevaluated and is considered one of the greatest films ever made and a defining film of the Southern Gothic genre.
+In 1992, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."
 French film magazine Cahiers du Cinéma selected The Night of the Hunter in 2008 as the second-best film of all time, behind Citizen Kane.

 Plot

-Harry Powell is a serial killer and self-proclaimed preacher traveling along the Ohio River in West Virginia during the Great Depression.
-He is arrested for driving a stolen car and serves thirty days at Moundsville Penitentiary.
+Harry Powell is a misogynistic serial killer and self-proclaimed preacher traveling along the Ohio River in West Virginia during the Great Depression.
+He is arrested for driving a stolen car and serves 30 days at Moundsville Penitentiary.
 There he shares a cell with Ben Harper, who killed two men in a bank robbery for $10,000.
 (Note: Approximately $ in dollars.)
 Harper made his children, John and Pearl, promise to never reveal where he hid the money.
 Despite Powell's attempts to worm it out of him, Harper takes the secret to his grave when he is hanged for the murders.

 Upon his release from prison, Powell visits Harper's tiny hometown, where he charms the townsfolk and woos Harper's widow, Willa, a waitress for Walter Spoon and his wife, Icey.
 Overnight, Powell manages to win the town's trust and weds Willa, but John remains instinctively distrustful of him.
 Powell suspects that John knows where the money is hidden and threatens him to reveal its location.
 John accidentally reveals that he and Pearl do know where the money is.
 After Powell refuses to consummate their marriage, Willa deludes herself that he married her to redeem her soul and begins preaching alongside him in tent revivals.
 She later loses her faith in him when she overhears Powell threatening Pearl to make her reveal where the money is hidden.